renuo/moirai/README.md

     ```bash
     bin/setup
     ```

 3. Set your environment variables using the newly created `.env` file.

 You will need a repository to test against and a token.
+The repository is just a dummy repo.
+It does not need anything special.
-Generate a new Fine-GRained Personal access token and give the necessary permissions to your repository.
+Generate a new Fine-Grained Personal access token and give the necessary permissions to your repository.
 See the image below as an example: